Is a CVT transmission good or bad?

 What is a CVT Transmission?

-• Improved Fuel Efficiency: CVTs are designed to keep the engine running at its most efficient RPM, which can lead to better gas mileage compared to traditional automatic transmissions.
+- Improved Fuel Efficiency: CVTs are designed to keep the engine operating at its most efficient rpm range, which can lead to better fuel economy compared to traditional automatic transmissions.

-• Compact Design: CVTs are generally smaller and lighter than traditional transmissions, which can contribute to overall vehicle weight reduction and improved performance.
+- Compact Design: CVTs are generally more compact and lighter than traditional automatic transmissions, which can contribute to improved vehicle handling and performance.

 What is the disadvantage of CVT transmission?